Top Buyer Mistakes

 Avoid Common Buyer Mistakes

 Making a home purchase is a big investment, so it’s essential that buyers be aware of the most common mistakes and know how to navigate around the pitfalls that can cause undue stress and financial hardship.
 My best advice to you is follow the steps laid out in "Preparing to Buy Your Home" and you'll avoid the top buyer mistakes.

 Not Doing the Essential Up-front Homework

 Buying a home on impulse usually ends expensively.
 By completing some very basic up-front tasks, you can help ensure that your home buying experience is a great one.
 The most basic up-front tasks include:

 1) Determine why you are wanting to move and clearly identify what features you want in your next home.
-Prioritize and write down the most important features to you.
+It starts with why are you wanting to buy.
+Tired of renting?
+Starting a family?
+Do you need workspace for your hobby?
+Prioritize and write down the most important features to you in your next home.
 Use that priority list as guide when evaluating potential homes.
 Make sure to consider not just what you want today, but what you might need a few years down the road.
 For example, if you have a growing family you probably want a home that is oversized to accommodate that.

 2) Work up a budget to determine what you can comfortably afford.
 Financial professionals strongly recommend that you have a reasonable amount of savings as a margin of safety for unexpected events.

 3) Check your credit report to ensure it accurately reflects your history.
 Your credit rating directly impacts your borrowing costs.

 4) Shop around for the best mortgage rate and term sheet possible.
 The interest cost savings can be life altering.
 Remember you are paying your mortgage costs with hard earned after tax dollars.
 A few days of up-front work can literally save you years of work.